Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Discussion

 \subsection{Findings}

 Our results indicate that practitioners are attentive to specific aspects, with user consent provision being the most frequently discussed topic.
-It is the top category in the categorization performed in RQ3 and is the right with the highest presence in both automated and manual analysis of RQ2.
+It is the top category in the categorization performed in RQ2 and is the right with the highest presence in both automated and manual analysis of RQ1.
 Users must give their consent for data collection and the privacy policy when registering or using a system for the first time.
-Cookies consent, requested typically via cookie banners, is also popular and captured in another category in our taxonomy accounting for 8.74\% of the issues examined manually -- as a more specific case of data collection -- but is highly related with general user consent actions.
-Documentation-relevant updates that include primarily the privacy policy is the top third cluster in our categorization (RQ3).
-Some important issues, such as security mechanisms present in 30 issues of our manual analysis (RQ3), are not discussed as extensively as we might have expected.
-This suggests that these concerns are addressed separately from law compliance, and thus were not captured in our dataset as they contain only security-relevant terminology (which we did not use for data collection purposes).
+Cookie consent, requested typically via cookie banners, is also popular and captured in another category in our taxonomy accounting for 8.74\% of the issues examined manually -- as a more specific case of data collection -- but is highly related with general user consent actions.
+Documentation-relevant updates that include primarily the privacy policy is the top third cluster in our categorization (RQ2).
+Some important issues, such as security mechanisms other than anonymization present in 30 issues of our manual analysis (RQ2), are not discussed as extensively as we might have expected.
+This suggests that these concerns are addressed separately from law compliance, and thus were not captured in our dataset as they contain security-relevant terminology (which we did not use for data collection purposes).
 Still, these issues tend to remain open for fewer days compared to other categories because of their urgency (21.15 days with five other categories out of the 24 remaining open for an even shorter period).
+The manual validation of the taxonomy showed that there are cases of providing instructions to AI agents, indicating that using AI coding tools for compliance purposes is an emerging area.

-Direct reference to legislation principles in issues was scarce both in the automated and manual analysis of RQ2, which may be attributed to the fact that difference terminology may be used when they are discussed (e.g., we found cases of storage limitation in the \emph{Data storage} category of our taxonomy~\citep{ceda-services-portal2}).
-Overall more discussion and time is linked with privacy law-relevant issue discussions compared to other types of issues or pull-requests, as we saw when examining the dataset characteristics in RQ1. \cite{franke2024exploratory} also found that pull requests related to GDPR compliance are linked with more comments and active time.
+Direct reference to legislation principles in issues was scarce both in the automated and manual analysis of RQ1, which may be attributed to the fact that difference terminology may be used when they are discussed (e.g., we found cases of storage limitation in the \emph{Data storage and access control)} category of our taxonomy~\citep{ceda-services-portal2}).
+The connection between categories of RQ2 and user rights/principles of RQ1 indicates that developers most often discuss privacy-law compliance through implementation-oriented concerns rather than through explicit legal terminology.